Ruby Leaf, Parrot Leaf, Calico Plant, Joy Weed

-Plants of the World Online lists 113 species in the Alternanthera genus (as of 8-6-21 when this page was last updated).
-It is a member of the plant family Amaranthaceae with 186 genera.
-Those numbers could change as updates are made.
+As of 11-7-22 when this page was last updated, Plants of the World Online lists 111 species in the Alternanthera genus.
+It is a member of the plant family Amaranthaceae with 183 genera.
+Those numbers could change as updates are made on POWO.

 I first grew this plant in 2008 while living with my brother in St. Paul, Minnesota.
 It grew HUGE and I brought it inside for the winter where it continued to grow and even flowered.
 After seeing the flowers, you would realize why Linnaeus put the species in the genus Gomphrena.
 The flowers look exactly like the Gomphrena I have grown.
 Alternanthera brasiliana flowers very late, so unfortunately many people who grow them don’t get to see the flowers.